Is MS Curable Yet? Dr. Boster on Research Advances | MyMSTeam

 Closer to a Cure: Breakthrough Therapies for MS

 MS is thought to occur when the body’s immune system attacks the central nervous system (CNS), causing inflammation that damages the myelin sheath, a protective coating around nerves of the brain and spinal cord.
-This disrupts the signals those nerves send to other parts of the body, causing such common MS symptoms as difficulty walking, spasticity, muscle weakness, fatigue, and cognitive fog.
+This neurological (nerve) damage disrupts the signals those nerves send to other parts of the body, causing common MS symptoms such as:

 Disease-Modifying Therapies